prashant64bit/Temp-Cleaner/README.md

 1. Run The `TempCleaner.bat`.

 2. Choose from the menu:
-   Quick Cleanup           (fast one-click cleaning) Auto Disk Cleanup       (silent Windows Disk Cleanup – requires one-time setup) Setup Instructions      (how to configure option 2) About Developer
+   -Quick Cleanup           (fast one-click cleaning) -Auto Disk Cleanup       (silent Windows Disk Cleanup – requires one-time setup) -Setup Instructions      (how to configure option 2) -About Developer
-   Exit
+   -Exit

 3. Then Select "Setup Instructions" and setup Auto Disk Cleanup as per the guide